Why Parents React to Their Children (Even When They Don’t Want To)

 What am I feeling right now?

+You are not alone.
 You are not a bad parent.

 You are a human being learning, unlearning, and growing.